 Emphasize the Cost of Litigation

 The logical extension of a lawsuit is the cost of litigation.
 Insurance company defense attorneys are usually independent contractors who bill the company by the hour.
-Once you file a lawsuit, even in small claims court, a process of defense is set in motion.
+Once you file a lawsuit, even in small claims court, the insurance company is obligated to defend their insured.

-Insurance companies and their adjusters do draw the line sometimes, even when they might have the authority to settle a claim for nuisance value.
-There are some claims they simply will not settle.
+Insurance companies and their claims adjusters do draw the line sometimes, even when they might have the authority to settle a claim for nuisance value.
+There are some claims they will not settle.

-Claims adjusters can have upwards of 100 claims assigned to them at any one time.
+Claims adjusters often juggle dozens of injury claims at any one time.
 They’re not going to give money away without some legitimate basis, but they also don’t want to spend a lot of time and effort on valueless claims.
-The tactics we've discussed may help you provide just the basis an adjuster needs to pay a small amount and get your file closed.